anewgithubname/MATHM0041-2023/SM1_assessment.md

 # Statistical Methods 1

-The due date of the final project is Monday, 16th January 2023 **the same as Statistical Computing (SC) 1**.
+The due date of the final project is Monday, 15th January 2023 **the same as Statistical Computing (SC) 1**.
 However, you are encouraged to discuss the final project ideas early with us (Myself and Anthony).
 We expect you to essentially finish all your assessments before Christmas holidays.

 See below for due dates of other assignments.

 As students preparing for PhD research in Computational Statistics and Data Science, you are expected to spend a considerable amount of your time learning things that are **not** directly assessed.
 Examples of portfolio/report are available upon request.

 ## 1 Personal portfolio (30%)

 For SM1, there are six topics.
 Due dates of the portfolios are in the brackets.

-- Basics of Statistical Learning (due Fri, week 3)
+- Basics of Statistical Learning (due Wed, week 3)

 - Probability Theory